 - MEAT (PROTEIN) – Use soya mince, tofu, vegan sausages, veggie burgers, chickpea burgers, tempeh, quinoa, pulses, lentils, beans, nuts and seeds.
 You can probably make all your usual meals out of these substitutes.

-- REFINED SUGARS – Use instead – Xylitol, stevia, coconut sugar, erythritol, yacon syrup, agave nectar, and maple syrup.
-Just use all of these in MODERATION as they are still sugar.
+- REFINED SUGARS – Use instead, Xylitol, stevia, coconut sugar, erythritol, yacon syrup, agave nectar and maple syrup.
+Just use all of these in MODERATION as they are still a sugar!